GiovanniRoque/sound-realty-case/README.md

 4.  **Run the Docker Container:**
     ```bash
-    docker run -p 8000:8000 sound-realty-api
+    docker run -p 5000:5000 house-price-api
     ```
-    This command maps port 8000 on your local machine to port 8000 inside the container.
+    This command maps port 5000 on your local machine to port 5000 inside the container.

 5.  **Access the API:**
+    The API will be available at `http://localhost:5000`.
+    *   Interactive API documentation (Swagger UI): `http://localhost:5000/docs`

+#### Running Locally (with Conda)

+1.  **Clone or Download the Repository:**
+    Obtain the project files.

+2.  **Navigate to the Project Directory:**
+    Open your terminal or command prompt and change to the project's root directory.

+3.  **Create and Activate the environment:**
+    ```bash
+    conda env create -f conda_environment.yml
+    conda activate housing
+    ```
+    This command maps creates and activates the local environment.

+4.  **Create and Evaluate the model:**
+    Once you've created and activated the environment, you can run the script which creates and evaluates the fitted model with the hold-out test set:
+    ```sh
+    python create_model.py
+    ```

+5.  **Cross-Validate the model:**
+    You can also run a cross-validation script to evaluate the model with more detail:
+    ```sh
+    python evaluate_model.py
+    ```

+6.  **Run the API:**
+    Once the model is created locally, run the fastapi app:
+    ```sh
+    python -m fastapi run main.py
+    ```

+7.  **Access the API:**
     The API will be available at `http://localhost:5000`.
     *   Interactive API documentation (Swagger UI): `http://localhost:5000/docs`

 ## API Endpoints